 Scroll down the page and take note of the individual caching settings.
 When enabled, you’ll be given two choices to clear cache on your WordPress site:

-“Empty cache” is for when the settings remain the same, but you want to delete the cached data for that particular option.
-“Save Settings & Purge Caches” enables you to save a new caching configuration and purge the current cache all at once.
+Empty Cache is for when the settings remain the same, but you want to delete the cached data for that particular option.
+Save Settings & Purge Caches enables you to save a new caching configuration and purge the current cache all at once.

 Or you can instantly purge all cached content and data from your website using the Performance menu in the admin toolbar:

-To clear the cache, go to the Delete Cache tab.
+When using WP Fastest Cache, to clear the cache, go to the Delete Cache tab.

 You have two options:

 You can also do this from wherever you are in WordPress.
 Just expand the Clear Cache menu in the admin toolbar and you’ll see the options there:

 Click Settings > WP Rocket on the menu bar to the left of the screen.
 Once you’re on the Dashboard tab, click the Clear Cache button.
 You can also hover over the WP Rocket button on the WordPress admin bar and click the Clear Cache button.

 Image source: WP Rocket